 Welcome to this research guide devoted to the United States and the Cold War.
-We (Dr. Danielle Battisti, UNO Department of History and Prof. James Shaw, UNO Criss Library) designed it to support students in Dr. Battisti’s seminar in Fall 2014.
+We (Dr. Danielle Battisti, UNO Department of History and Prof. James Shaw, UNO Criss Library) designed it to support students in Dr. Battisti’s seminar.

 The Government Documents page provides links to records in the Criss Library catalog that describe U.S. documents pertinent to the Cold War; for example, hearings of the Senate Committee on Foreign Relations and the House Committee on Un-American Activities.
 The Government Documents page also links to catalog records describing declassified documents, chiefly gleaned from the Central Intelligence Agency, which were released in microfilm collections.

 The Primary Source Databases and Journal and Magazine Articles pages provide links to Criss Library databases that index articles published in newspapers, research journals, and general magazines.
 In many cases the articles will be available online, but access to some articles will require visiting the library to find them in the Periodicals, Microfilm, or Microfiche collections.

 The Internet Resources page provides links to several websites that provide access to primary sources.
 It also links to gateways which serve as directories to higher quality resources.
 We discovered that these sites churn a lot, with links breaking due to lack of maintenance and even entire sites vanishing.
 Even so, the sites described here should prove helpful for many topics.